-2.1.
-Study site
+2.1 Study site

-Our study site was located in the French Thau lagoon, on the northern coast of the Mediterranean Sea in the Gulf of Lion (Fig. 1).
-This restricted nanotidal semi-enclosed hydrosystem (Kjerfve 1994) covers an area of 7500 ha (19×4.5 km) on a northeast-southwest axis and has a mean depth of 4 m (Fiandrino et al. 2017).
-The lagoon is influenced by seawater inputs from the Mediterranean Sea that
+The study site is the French Thau Lagoon located on the northern coast of the Mediterranean Sea on the Gulf of Lion (Figure 1).
+This restricted nanotidal semi-enclosed hydrosystem (Kjerfve 1994) covers an area of 7,500 ha (19×4.5 km) on a northeast-southwest axis and has a mean depth of four meters (Fiandrino et al. 2017).
+The lagoon is influenced by seawater inputs from the Mediterranean Sea that enter through two artificial inlets, the Sète channel in the north, which accounts for 90% of seawater exchanges and the Pisse-Saumes channel in the south.

-Fig. 1.
-(A) Thau lagoon bordering the Mediterranean Sea in the South of France and (B) Pacific oyster sampling sites in Thau lagoon.
-ISFZ: inside the shellfish farming zone (monitoring took place under farm structures); OSFZ: outside the shellfish farming zone (monitoring took place at specially designed mooring systems; see Lagarde et al. 2017).
-Colored symbols identify 3 ISFZ sites (Marseillan_ISFZ, Meze_ISFZ and Bouzigues_ISFZ) and 5 OSFZ sites (Marseillan_OSFZ, Listel_OSFZ, Meze_OSFZ, Bouzigues_OSFZ and Balaruc OSFZ) where pelagic larvae and benthic Pacific oyster larvae, spat abundances, hydrological and plankton data were monitored.
-Grey boxes: shellfish farms; dark grey areas: towns enter through 2 artificial inlets: the Sète channel in the north, which accounts for 90% of seawater exchanges, and the Pisse-Saumes channel in the south.
 Wild oyster stocks are negligible compared to oyster farming.
-Twenty percent of the total Thau lagoon area is dedicated to intense cultivation of mussels and oysters; other areas are devoid of shellfish farming and are used for fishing.
+Twenty percent of the total Thau Lagoon area is dedicated to intense cultivation of mussels and oysters; other areas are devoid of shellfish farming and are used for fishing.

-2.2.
-Larval and recruitment abundance
+2.2 Larval and recruitment abundance

-A total of 8 spatfall sites in Thau lagoon (Fig. 1) were monitored to assess pre-settled oyster larvae and post-settled spat abundances in pelagic and benthic compartments: 3 sites were located inside the shellfish farming zones (hereafter ISFZ: Marseillan ISFZ, Meze_ISFZ and Bouzigues_ISFZ) and 5 outside (OSFZ: Marseillan_OSFZ, Listel_OSFZ, Meze_OSFZ, Bouzigues_OSFZ and Balaruc_OSFZ).
+Eight spatfall sites in Thau lagoon (Figure 1) were monitored to assess pre-settled oyster larvae and post-settled spat abundances in pelagic and benthic compartments: three sites are located inside the shellfish farming zones (hereafter ISFZ) (Marseillan_ISFZ, Meze_ISFZ and Bouzigues_ISFZ) and five outside (hereafter OSFZ) (Marseillan_OSFZ, Listel_OSFZ, Meze_OSFZ, Bouzigues_OSFZ and Balaruc_OSFZ).

-Pelagic and benthic larval abundances of Crassostrea gigas were assessed in the years 2012, 2013 and 2014 from June to September, which corresponds to the reproductive window of Pacific oysters in Thau lagoon (Fig. 2).
-Pelagic larvae were quantified twice a week using a standard protocol provided by the French Oyster Larvae Monitoring Network (French acronym VELYGER) (Pouvreau et al. 2013, 2016).
-A sampling volume of 1.5 m3 was pumped and filtered through a 40 μm plankton net to count oyster larvae, ranging on average from D-shaped larvae (60-105 μm), small and medium umbo larvae (106-235 μm) to large umbo larvae (235-400 μm) (Pouvreau 2016).
-Benthic oyster abundances were estimated on plate collectors (coupelles) every 2 wk at 3 different settler stages: pre-settled larvae as pediveligers (size range: 190-300 μm), young post-larvae after metamorphosis (300-1000 μm) (Coon et al. 1990, Pechenik 2006) and newly settled spat (1-8 mm) (Arakawa 1990).
+Pelagic and benthic larval abundances of C. gigas were assessed in the years 2012, 2013 and 2014 from June to September, which corresponds to the reproductive window of Pacific oyster in Thau Lagoon (Figure 2).
+Pelagic larvae were quantified twice a week using a standard protocol provided by the French Oyster Larvae Monitoring Network (French acronym VELYGER) (Pouvreau et al. 2013, Pouvreau 2016).
+A sampling volume of 1.5 m3 was pumped and filtered through 40 μm plankton net to count oyster larvae ranging on average from D-shaped larvae (size between 60 and 105 μm), small and medium umbo larvae (106 to 235 μm) to large umbo larvae (235 to 400 μm) (Pouvreau et al. 2016).
+Benthic oyster abundances were estimated on plate collectors (coupelles) every two weeks at three different settler stages: presettled larvae as pediveligers, whose size range from 190 to 300 μm, young post-larvae after metamorphosis ranging in size from 300 to 1000 μm (Coon et al. 1990, Pechenik 2006) and newly settled spat ranging from 1 to 8 mm (Arakawa 1990).

-In the present work, larval development was studied based on 4 different development stages (D-larvae, large umbo larvae, pediveliger and oyster spat).
-Settlement is defined here as a process of becoming familiar with the substrate through the onset of a behavioral search for a suitable location, ending with cementation (Pawlik 1992, Rodríguez et al. 1993, Pineda et al. 2009).
+In the present study, larval development was studied based on four different development stages (D-larvae, large umbo larvae, pediveliger and oyster spat).
+Settlement is defined here as a process of becoming familiar with the substrate with the onset of a behavioral search for a suitable location and ending with cementation (Pawlik 1992, Rodriguez et al. 1993, Pineda et al. 2009).
 Metamorphosis is the next stage before recruitment (Coon et al. 1990, Fitt et al. 1990).
-Recruitment is confirmed when oyster juveniles reach 1-8 mm in size (Lagarde et al. 2017) and can be seen with the naked eye by observers after the collectors have been immersed for 4 wk (Booth & Brosnan 1995).
+Recruitment is confirmed when oyster juveniles reach 1 to 8 mm in size (Lagarde et al. 2017) and can be seen with the naked eye by observers after the collectors have been immersed for four weeks.
+(Booth & Brosnan 1995).